carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 Some of the libraries you might find useful are:

 - [**Plotnine:**](https://plotnine.org/) Inspired by R's ggplot2, it implements the "grammar of graphics" approach.
-  If you come from the Rworld and the tidyverse, you'll definitely want to check it out.
+  If you come from Rworld and the tidyverse, you'll definitely want to check it out.

   On a plotnine figure, a Matplotlib figure is returned when you use the `.draw()` method, so you can always start with plotnine and then customize using Matplotlib.

-- **[Seaborn:**](https://seaborn.pydata.org/) Focusing on statistical graphics, there's a variety of plot types that will be simpler to make (require fewer lines of code) in seaborn.
+- [**Seaborn:**](https://seaborn.pydata.org/) Focusing on statistical graphics, there's a variety of plot types that will be simpler to make (require fewer lines of code) in seaborn.
 To name a few: statistical representations of averages or of simple linear regression models; plots of categorical data; multivariate plots, etc.
 Refer to the [introduction to seaborn](https://seaborn.pydata.org/tutorial/introduction.html) to learn more.